salsita/node-pg-migrate/README.md

 };
 ```

-Run `npm run migrate up` and there will be new column in `posts` table :tada: :tada:
+Run `npm run migrate up` and there will be a new column in `posts` table :tada:

 Want to know more?
 Read docs: